 Prioritize high-impact changes:

-- Start with customer-facing touchpoints that directly influence perception
+- Start with customer-facing touchpoints that directly influence how investors and partners perceive you

-- Focus on operational changes that reduce costs while improving sustainability (energy efficiency, waste reduction)
+- Focus on operational changes that reduce costs while improving sustainability positioning (energy efficiency and waste reduction both carry financial ROI)

-- Leverage digital channels that offer flexibility and lower environmental impact than print
+- Prioritize digital channels, which offer flexibility and lower environmental impact than print

 Credibility concerns: